hadzicni/macos-performance-tweaks/README.md

 ## Warnings

 - Some tweaks require root privileges (sudo).
+- Disabling Spotlight indexing will make search unavailable until re-enabled with sudo mdutil -a -i on.
+- Cleaning caches may cause apps to rebuild data (slower start until reindexed).
-- Changes may affect system features or apps.
+- Changes may affect system features or third-party applications.
 - Use at your own risk!

+## Contributing
+Contributions, suggestions, and pull requests are welcome.

 ## License